Universal Quantum Emulator: Introduction

 \section{Introduction}

 A universal quantum simulator is a machine that can be programmed to mimic the dynamics of other quantum systems \cite{Lloyd:96}.
 The time evolution of the simulator obeys the same equations of motion as the evolution of the simulated system.
-A \emph{universal quantum emulator}, on the other hand, is a machine that mimics the input-output relation of another system, by looking to the output of that system on some sample input states.
+A universal quantum emulator, on the other hand, is a machine that mimics the input-output relation of another system, by looking to the output of that system on some sample input states.
 Unlike a simulator, an emulator does not need to obey the same dynamical equations as of the emulated system.

-In this Letter we introduce a quantum algorithm that emulates the action of an unknown unitary transformation on new given input states.
-The algorithm couples the new input state to multiple copies of some unknown \emph{sample input-output pairs}, that is copies of some input states of the unitary as well as copies of the corresponding output states.
-We do not assume any prior information about the unitary to be emulated, or the given sample input states.
-The algorithm emulates the action of the unitary on any given state in the subspace spanned by the previously given input states, which could be much smaller than the system Hilbert space.
-Indeed, we are interested in the cases where $d$, the dimension of this subspace is constant or, at most, polylogarithmic in $D$, the dimension of the system Hilbert space.
+In this paper, we introduce a quantum algorithm that emulates the action of an unknown unitary transformation (or its inverse) on unknown given input states.
+The algorithm couples one copy of the given input state to multiple copies of some unknown sample input-output pairs, i.e., copies of some input states of the unitary and their corresponding output states.
+A priori, the algorithm does not need to have any information about the unitary to be emulated, or the input and output states.
+Naturally, the algorithm emulates the action of the unitary on states in the subspace spanned by the previously given input states, which could be much smaller than the system Hilbert space.
+Indeed, as we further explain below, the algorithm becomes particularly more efficient than naive approaches based on tomography in regimes where the dimension of the subspace, denoted as $d$, is much smaller than the dimension of the system Hilbert space, denoted as $D$.

-Obviously, having multiple copies of sample input-output pairs we can perform measurements on them, and using state tomography find an approximate classical description of these states in a standard basis.
-This, in turn, yields the classical description of the unknown unitary transformation, which then can be used to simulate its action on the new given states.
-This approach, however, is highly inefficient and impractical: First of all, state tomography in a large Hilbert space is a hard task and requires lots of copies of the sample states.
-Second, even if we find an approximate classical description of the unitary transformation, or if we are given its exact description, in general we cannot implement this transformation on a new given state efficiently.
+Obviously, having multiple copies of sample input-output pairs one can find an approximate classical description of these states in a standard basis via state tomography.
+Then, based on this information, one can determine the classical description of a unitary transformation that transforms the input states to the corresponding output states.
+However, for large Hilbert spaces this approach is highly inefficient and impractical: First of all, state tomography requires lots of copies of the sample states.
+Second, to find a unitary that relates the input and output states, one needs to solve a set of linear equations with a large number of variables.
+And finally, even if one finds an example of such unitary, in general, this unitary cannot be implemented efficiently.